 Join us as we take a closer look at the upcoming DC superhero movies, the awesome filmmakers bringing them to the big screen, and the new heroes and villains we’ll meet in the superhero movies of 2021 and beyond.

 We told you Batman would be back!
-This time around, things are a little different and there's one catch, as this movie is not tied to the other main DC movie storyline — aka the DC Extended Universe, or DCEU.
-It's like JOKER in that way, at least for now.
-Robert Pattinson plays the Dark Knight in the upcoming film from filmmaker Matt Reeves (WAR FOR THE PLANET OF THE APES).
+This time around, things are a little different and there's one catch, as this movie is not tied to the other main DC movie storyline — aka the DC Extended Universe or DCEU.
+Reports say that THE BATMAN takes place on Earth-2, which is one of many parallel realities that have existed in DC Comics.
+Robert Pattinson plays the Dark Knight in the movie by filmmaker Matt Reeves (WAR FOR THE PLANET OF THE APES).
 Inspired by the caped crusader’s detective origins, the new solo film features famous villains like Catwoman (Zoe Kravitz), The Riddler (Paul Dano), and mobster Carmine Falcone (John Turturro), and the versions in this movie are all quite a bit different from what we've seen before.
 Also in the cast are Jeffrey Wright ("Westworld"), as Commissioner Gordon, Andy Serkis as Alfred Pennyworth, and Colin Farrell as the Penguin.
 [March 4, 2022]

 DC Comics got wild in the '60s and '70s, when it seemed like every hero in the company's lineup had a pet sidekick.
 Now the animated movie DC SUPER-PETS brings a collection of these crime-fighting furballs to the big screen, courtesy of LEGO BATMAN writer Jared Stern and former Disney story artist and animator Sam Levine.
-We don't yet know what four-legged friends will feature in this ferociously friendly fiction but expect to encounter both Superman's pal Krypto, the super-dog, and Batman's adopted pup Ace the Bat-Hound.
+Superman's pal Krypto the super-dog and Batman's adopted pup Ace the Bat-Hound are the primary pooches, voiced by Dwayne Johnson and Kevin Hart, respectively.
+Marc Maron voices Lex Luthor, while Kate McKinnon, John Krasinski, Vanessa Bayer, Natasha Lyonne, Diego Luna, Keanu Reeves, and Jameela Jamil will all be heard, too.
 We don't see a lot of animated DC movies get theatrical treatment, so this is an exciting development.
 [May 20, 2022]

 Ezra Miller’s speedy hero was first introduced in BATMAN V SUPERMAN: DAWN OF JUSTICE, and he became an instant favorite when he joined the super-team in JUSTICE LEAGUE.
 Based on the comic book story "Flashpoint," in which the speedster gets a lot more than he bargained for after he tries to rewrite history by saving a life, THE FLASH is directed by IT filmmaker Andy Muschietti.
 This movie looks set to embrace the concept of a multiverse, with Michael Keaton and Ben Affleck both returning to play different versions of Batman — which could also help tie movies like JOKER and THE BATMAN back into the DCEU.
 [November 4, 2022]